German declaration of war on the United States: Post-declaration opinions

 Hitler's declaration of war came as a great relief to British Prime Minister Winston Churchill, who feared the possibility of two parallel but disconnected wars – the UK and Soviet Union versus Germany in Europe, and the US and the British Empire versus Japan in the Far East and the Pacific.
-With Nazi Germany's declaration against the United States in effect, American assistance for Britain in both theaters of war as a full ally was assured.
+With Nazi Germany's declaration against the United States in effect, American involvement alongside Britain in both theaters of the war as a full ally was assured.
 It also simplified matters for the American government, as John Kenneth Galbraith recalled:

 When Pearl Harbor happened, we [Roosevelt's advisors] were desperate. ...
 We were all in agony.
 The mood of the American people was obvious – they were determined that the Japanese had to be punished.
 We could have been forced to concentrate all our efforts on the Pacific, unable from then on to give more than purely peripheral help to Britain.
 It was truly astounding when Hitler declared war on us three days later.
 I cannot tell you our feelings of triumph.
 It was a totally irrational thing for him to do, and I think it saved Europe.

 Joachim Fest, one of Hitler's biographers, has argued that Hitler's decision was "really no longer an act of his own volition, but a gesture governed by a sudden awareness of his own impotence.
 That gesture was Hitler's last strategic initiative of any importance."
 Historian Ian Kershaw characterizes Hitler's decision to declare war on the US when he was not required to as "[A] typical Hitler forward move, attempting to seize the initiative ... [b]ut it was a move from weakness, not strength.
 And it was more irrational than any strategic decision taken to that date."
 In his biographical analysis, The Meaning of Hitler, journalist Sebastian Haffner said of Hitler's decision "There is to this day [1979] no comprehensible rational explanation for what one is tempted to describe as an act of lunacy. ...
 Even viewed as an act of desperation his declaration of war on America really does not make sense."